f1est/sipp_scenarios/README.md

 Examples various test scenarios of project SIPp (http://sipp.sourceforge.net/)

-Please see readme for each scenarios in run.sh
+Please see run.sh for explain behaviour of scenarios